 - Chronic use: 1 to 29 days

 Traces of the drug can be found in a user’s hair through blood vessels.
-For drug use of up to 90 days, a 1.5 inch strand of hair can be taken from the scalp to test drug usage in a span of 3 months.
+For marijuana use of up to 90 days, a 1.5-inch strand of hair can be taken from the scalp to test drug usage in a span of 3 months.

 - Increased heart rate